Donkeys have a really special place in my heart and life!

 - Targeting: A lot of +R trainers use this as the beginning part of trick training.
 It works really good for training a halter shy donkey or horse though.
 This is easier to show than explain so I made the video series below.
 It shows using the marker and targeting to get him to accept the halter.
 Go to my youtube channel to see the whole series.
 Don’t forget to subscribe because I add donkey training videos all the time.

-Here is a video of one of our training sessions:
+Here is a video of one of our 1st training sessions.
+It’s a 3 part series:

 Training Donkeys isn’t hard but sometimes it does take longer